Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Frenchs Forest is among the highest in Australia.
-The median income is $62,963 while the average income stands at $94,807.
-This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Frenchs Forest has one of the highest incomes in Australia.
+The median income is $62,963 and the average income stands at $94,807.
+This contrasts with Greater Sydney's figures where the median income is $60,817 and the average income is $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $68,542 (median) and $103,207 (average) as of September 2025.
-Census data reveals household incomes rank exceptionally at the 97th percentile ($3,109 weekly).
+Census data reveals that household incomes rank exceptionally high at the 97th percentile ($3,109 weekly).
 The earnings profile shows that the largest segment comprises 37.5% earning $4000+ weekly (5,561 residents), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 30.9%.
 Frenchs Forest demonstrates considerable affluence with 51.7% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.2% of income, though strong earnings still place disposable income at the 96th percentile and the area's SEIFA income ranking places it in the 10th decile.
+High housing costs consume 16.2% of income, though strong earnings still place disposable income at the 96th percentile.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income